-They can also be possessive with both their toys and their food, and they won’t stand for rough handling like, for instance, a child pulling at its ears or tail.
+They can also be possessive with both their toys and their food.
+And they won’t stand for rough handling like, for instance, a child pulling at its ears or tail.

 If you want to take your Westie on vacation with you, he’ll love the idea!
 And, considering his tiny size, he’ll fit easily into a carrying case.
 The Westie is a robust dog, and he’s generally up for any challenges you want to throw at him.

-One thing to watch out for is Small Dog Syndrome (SDS), which is a condition that small dogs can sometimes develop if their owners are softer on them in the training department.
+The independent West Highland White Terrier temperament can be a strength, but it can also be his downfall.
+One thing to watch out for with the Westie is Small Dog Syndrome (SDS).
+This is a condition that small dogs sometimes develop if their owners are softer on them in the training department.

-He can be stubborn at times and give in to his instinctual drive to hunt, preferring to chase a ball into the street, rather than remain on the property where he belongs.
+He can be stubborn at times and give in to his instinctual drive to hunt.
+For example, he may chase a ball into the street, or run after small prey rather than remain on the property where he belongs.

 The same goes for barking and digging.
-Because these are two of the West Highland White Terrier’s favorite things to do, you may have to remind him at times that barking at the mailman or digging up your flower bed is not part of the deal.
+Because these are two of the West Highland White Terrier’s favorite things to do, you may have to remind him that barking at the mailman or digging up your flower bed is not part of the deal.

 The Health and Lifespan of a West Highland White Terrier